 The Tree City USA program provides national recognition for urban and community forestry projects across the country.

 To achieve Tree City USA status, a city must meet four core standards established by the National Arbor Day Foundation, including hosting an annual Arbor Day Observance and Proclamation.
-This is the fourteenth year Tigard has received this honorable recognition for its urban forestry management efforts.
+This is the sixteenth year Tigard has received this honorable recognition for its urban forestry management efforts.

 Tigard Celebrates Arbor Month Every April